Where hope walks on four legs

 Founded and led by animal welfare advocate Tasneem Sinha, Furry Friends Foundation has long been engaged in sterilisation drives, emergency rescues, and community education.
 The new facility adds a much-needed specialist wing to the foundation's expanding efforts.

-"In Bangladesh, canine cancer has long been an invisible crisis," said Tasneem Sinha, founder and chairperson of Furry Friends Foundation.
-"This centre is our promise to every voiceless life -- that they too deserve dignity, compassion, and a fighting chance."
+"In Bangladesh, canine cancer has long been an invisible crisis," said Sinha, also chairperson of the foundation.

 The inauguration was attended by veterinarians, animal welfare advocates, local officials, and members of the public.
 Attendees were given a tour of the newly built facility and introduced to the centre's first patients -- rescued dogs who have already begun receiving treatment.